GoogleCloudPlatform/jit-groups/doc/site/sources/docs/jitgroups-environment.md

 !!!note

-    JIT Groups doesn't have permission to modify the Secret Manager secret and therefore doesn't let you save or apply the policy changes in the web interface.
+    JIT Groups doesn't have permission to modify the Parameter Manager parameter and therefore doesn't let you save or apply the policy changes in the web interface.

 To save and apply your policy changes, do the following: